bestie/objective-ruby-style-guide/README.md

 }
 ```

-* Definition and re-opening cannot be confused.
+* Definition and re-opening cannot be confused
-* Does not use any keywords.
+* Does not use any keywords

 ### Constants